just-install/just-install/README.md

 ---

 just-install is a simple program which automates software installation on Windows.
-[Unlike the alternatives](https://lorenzo.villani.me/2013/04/08/just-install-my-stuff/), we strive to do one simple thing and do it well: download a `setup.exe` and install it, without bothering the user.
+It tries to do one simple thing and do it well: download a `setup.exe` and install it, silently.

 ## Installation